top of page

 GB_HeaderLogo_A.png

-I saw opportunities and obstacles on the horizon that were not ready for sharing – too many unknowns.
+I saw opportunities and challenges coming our way that weren’t ready for prime time – too many unknowns.
 My ideas needed to be more fully formed before bringing my board or leadership team into the conversation (I always say, ‘don’t start the roller coaster until you’re sure you’re up for the ride’).

-I needed to move myself from “Lonely in the Middle” to a new way of feeling connected and supported as I went about a job that was structured in a way I had never worked before.
+You need to move from “Lonely in the Middle” to a new way of feeling connected and supported.

 • Staff.
-Staff are the guardians of your mission, whether they work in program, development, finance, tech, or HR.
-They want their work to be facilitated by the organization and to be cared for in a way that shows just how important their work is.
-Beyond that, you have important human resources issues to attend to in order to ensure that your workplace is equitable and compliant with legal requirements.
-The needs of the team and the issues that some will come up against can be especially challenging because often confidentiality is of the utmost importance.
+No matter what department they sit in, they are the guardians of your mission.
+They want their work to be facilitated by the organization in a way that shows just how important it is.
+Beyond that, you have important human resources issues to attend to in order to ensure that your workplace is equitable and compliant with legal requirements (and that really cannot be shared with anyone).

 • Similar Nonprofits.
-Organizations that are in the same orbit as yours are an important part of your management duties.
-Other organizations challenge us to understand best practices in our field, differentiate our services to avoid duplication, collaborate in advocacy, and provide valuable personal support to you as executive director.
-The days of looking at these groups as “the competition” should be far behind us.
+Organizations that are in the same orbit as yours are an important part of your management duties (and a great source of connection).
+Other organizations challenge us to understand best practices in our field, avoid duplication, and collaborate on advocacy.

 • Compliance and Rating Agencies.
 Another demand that hopefully will not take much of your time is ensuring that compliance with government contracts or the rating agencies that assign us stars (which in full transparency I never considered a marker of success) do affect our public presence and, in the case of compliance, our cash flow.